 This kind of extended, self-directed deep dive into an issue helps our seniors hone the research, critical thinking, writing and presentation skills they will need for college-level work.

-"Being part of a Senior Project Panel is a simple yet wonderfu;way to touch the life of a young person.
+"Being part of Senior Project is a simple yet wonderful way to touch the life of a young person.
 Our presence lets students know that we care about them and that their studies are important.
 Our encouragement may seem small, but as we all know sometimes the small things are the big things.
 And in the end I suppose there is nothing small about noticing a student’s effort."